Master of Science Degree Programs

 All M.S. programs at Parks College will satisfy the general requirements and review procedures.
-The minimum requirements for all degrees are 30 credits byond a Bachelor’s degree.
+The minimum requirements for all degrees are 30 credits beyond a Bachelor’s degree.
 Within those minimum requirements, individual faculty mentors may impose additional requirements or specific course requirements.
 As examples, the Master of Science in Aviation requires a total of 32 credits, and research faculty will want their students to take specific courses that support their Thesis research.
 The variable credits for Thesis or Project allows flexibility in meeting the needs of students with a variety of backgrounds.
 The traditional model for a research M.S. includes 6 credits of Thesis research.
 In Engineering and Aviation, students may prefer a lesser focus on research, and that approach is consistent with the movement toward making the Master of Science degree a minimum expectation for entry into most industries.

 Areas of Concentration in Engineering